Yui-H8/Datacamp/Python_Regular Expressions in Python.md

 print(word_root)
 ```
 ### Time to join!
+1. Remove tag <\i> from the end of the string.
+Print the results.
 ```python
 # Remove tags happening at the end and print results
 movie_tag = movie.rstrip("<\i>")